-While there are no guarantees a customer will not initiate a dispute against you, there are things you can do to help protect your business:
+While there is no way to guarantee a customer will not initiate a dispute against you, there are several things you can do to help protect your business against chargebacks.

-- Inspect the product before you sell it: While it might slow down the transaction process, taking the time to inspect or test a product in front of a consumer before you sell it will reduce the chances of a chargeback on the grounds the product was defective.
+While it might slow down the transaction, taking the time to inspect or test a product in front of a consumer before you sell it will reduce the chances of a chargeback due to a defective product.
 This is especially worth doing if you don’t accept returns.